 --Avoid placing plastic or rubber objects on the wood finish, as their ingredients react with those of the finish.

 --Use a protective pad when writing with a ballpoint pen.

 --Lift and place objects, do not drag them across the furniture surface.

-there is an odor, when you first receive your furniture, from the finishing stain used for your Amish furniture, fill a small cup with vinegar and place it either inside or on top of your furniture with a washcloth underneath.
-This will absorb the smell from the stain and quickly neutralize the odor.
-After you have found the perfect home for your new Amish furniture, gently wipe with a soft damp cloth that will not leave debris behind, such as microfiber.
-Now enjoy the beauty of your unique Amish handcrafted furniture
+When you first receive your Amish furniture, it may have an odor from the finishing stain.
+To help neutralize the odor, fill a small cup with vinegar and place it, with a washcloth underneath, either inside or on top of your furniture.
+After you have found the perfect home for your new Amish furniture, gently wipe it with a soft, damp microfiber cloth.
+Enjoy the beauty of your unique Amish handcrafted furniture.